aa25g15/dsa-theory/README.md

 ```

 ## Brute Force Approach
-When you try out all possible solutions and pick the ones that are suitable.
+* When you try out all possible solutions and pick the ones that are suitable.
+* Used to solve problems with multiple possible solutions and you want to make a list or collection of those solutions

 ### Backtracking
 * The solution tree is created using DFS (Depth First Search)